mattbis/msmeo.doc.draft/USAGE.draft.md

 #### see INSTALL or SETUP; all information here is included.. see `-h --install` `-h --setup`
 #### for detailed descriptions read the ARCH if I write it ...

 The only slightly confusing this about this tool is it has a lot of args, and you can do some reasonably unusual things to the arg stack ( I think; of course no statement is finished ).
 Any command of which there only the main functions of the tool can also be an argument.
-You can overload the order for example when using in slightly variation aliases.
+You can overload the order for example when using in slightly variation aliases ( everything must be explicit and the arg logic will always be the same pretty much: I hope..
+However the profiles allow you to control a lot..
+SO everything is configurable )

 ### usage profiles
   - expert